tomcl/HowToUseGitTJWC/README.md

 ```

 Git creates a local file like this for each working tree file with such a conflict.
-Each merge conflict file contains its normal contents with markers identifying conflicting lines in the diff between the two commits and an SHA-1 stamp to identify the commit being merged.
+Each merge conflict file contains its normal contents with markers identifying conflicting lines in the diff between the two commits and a SHA-1 stamp to identify the commit being merged.

 A set of working tree files with conflict(s) are like those generated automatically in the _F_ commit, but unfinished (and not yet committable) because not yet known consistent with both _D_ and _E_.
 Call them _F'_.  _F'_ is known as a _merge conflict_.

 Merge conflicts can be _resolved_ locally by editing the all local working files containing the conflict markers - deleting the markers - and keeping the desired edits.
 In this case we change the working file tree to _F''_ by manually changing the local `test.txt` to incorporate both _E_ and _D_ changes, and deleting the conflict markers: